marapuisite/Entertainment/README.md

 -------------------------
 Design Decisions & Issues
 -------------------------
-Since we stereotype against english majors, let's avoid writing this in an essay format...
+Since we stereotype against engggglish majors, let's avoid writing this in an essay format...

 Q.  The original BinarySearchTree::Insert() resolves key collosion by